-THE PHOENICIAN ALPHABET
+HISTORY OF THE ALPHABET

 Archeological discoveries continue to shed light on the mystery of the origin of the alphabet.
 The earliest form of written language is thought to originate from the Semitic countries.
 The word Semitic comes from the name Shem, named in Genesis (6:10) as the son of Noah, whose descendants lived in the Middle East.
 While pieces of the puzzle have yet to fall in place, there appears to be an evolution of the alphabet through the ages.
 It is believed that languages spread through trade, conquering tribes, and migration.
 For example, the Patriarch Abraham with God's blessing migrated from the land of Ur of the Chaldees (Genesis 11:31) and built an altar to the Lord at Shechem in Canaan (Genesis 12:7).
 He purchased land at Hebron in Canaan to bury his wife Sara (Genesis 23:16), and was later buried next to his wife in Hebron by his sons Isaac and Ishmael (Genesis 25:9).

 A new type of script with about 90-100 signs, documented by ten monumental inscriptions in stone and bronze, dated as early as circa 2000 BC, was unearthed in Byblos from 1928 to 1932 by Maurice Dunand, and is known as the Byblos Syllabary or the Proto-Byblian script.
 Byblos, Phoenicia (now Lebanon) was known as Gebal in ancient times, as recorded in Joshua 13:5 of the Bible.
 While the script suggests Egyptian influence, the symbols present syllables rather than pictures, and is likely a precursor of the Phoenician alphabet.
 The Byblos writings were a linear and horizontal script and written from right to left as the Phoenician alphabet.
-A bronze spatula found at the site bears two inscriptions, on one side the Phoenician alphabet and on the other side the Proto-Byblian script.
+A bronze spatula found at the site bears two inscriptions, on one side Phoenician letters and on the other side the Proto-Byblian script.
 A syllabary is a set of written symbols in which each character represents a syllable, for example, a consonant sound followed by a vowel sound.

 The sarcophagus of Ahiram, King of Byblos about 1250 BC, was unearthed by the French archaeologist Pierre Montet in 1923.
 The inscription on the tomb was written in the Phoenician script of Byblos and to date is the earliest witness of considerable length to the Phoenician alphabet.

 The Phoenicians developed the alphabet circa 1400-1250 BC in order to communicate with the diverse cultures and tongues of their maritime trading partners.
-It was the Phoenician alphabet that was widely received in Greece and throughout the Mediterranean world, as it was only 22 letters based on sound, as opposed to the myriad of symbols in cuneiform and hieroglyphics prevalent at the time.
+It was the Phoenician alphabet that was widely received and readily adapted in Greece and throughout the Mediterranean world, as it was only 22 letters based on sound, as opposed to the myriad of symbols in cuneiform and hieroglyphics prevalent at the time.
 The words phonic and phonetic have the same root as the word Phoenicia.

 The word Bible, which means "the book," is derived from the city of Byblos, which was a trading source for papyrus, the writing material for early books.
 The legend of the Phoenix, the bird consumed by fire only to regenerate, is based upon the Phoenician people, whose land was occupied and towns destroyed many times by warlike peoples, only to regenerate time and again.
 In the fifth century BC, Herodotus of Greece, the Father of Historical Studies, was the one that named the seafarers the Phoenicians, the name that has stayed with them to this day.
 The Greek language spelled the word Φοινίκης or phoinikes.
 The Romans spelled it phoenix!